RecList/evalRS-2022-submission-example/README.md

 * Connect to the instance, clone your submission repo from Github (in this example, it is this very repo: `git clone https://github.com/RecList/evalRS-2022-submission-example`), and execute whatever preliminary steps you need.
 For example, make sure to install the dependencies and to create a `upload.env` file with your credentials (NOT SHOWN in the videos)).

-* Please note that if you use a DL AMI the console will tell when the [DL-ready interpreter is](images/ec2.png).
-Make sure to use that to then launch your submission in the usual way, that is, in this case `/usr/local/bin/python3.9 submission.py`: [video](https://watch.screencastify.com/v/nDFJMcUcBb1dBTFrwcjH).
+* Please note that when you use a DL AMI, the console will tell where the [DL-ready interpreter is](images/ec2.png).
+Make sure to use _that Python_ to launch your submission in the usual way, that is, in this case `/usr/local/bin/python3.9 submission.py`: [video](https://watch.screencastify.com/v/nDFJMcUcBb1dBTFrwcjH).

 * When the eval loop has completed, you should see the usual [console log](images/results.png), including the duration of the loop.
 Please note _that the total duration should be less than the computing budget specified in the official rules_!